Modular network for high-rate quantum conferencing: Results

 After the classical outcome $\gamma$ is broadcast to the users, their individual variables $\alpha_{k}$ will share correlations which can be post-processed into secret keys via error correction and privacy amplification.
-For quantum conferencing, we may pick the $i$th user as the one encoding the key, with all the others decoding it in direct reconciliation.
-For quantum secret sharing, we may consider a bipartition of the users in two ensembles.
-Within each ensemble, the users may locally cooperate in order to extract a single secret key shared with other set of users.
+We may pick the shared trusted user as the one encoding the key, with all the others decoding it in direct reconciliation~\cite{QKDreview}.